fleschutz/PowerShell/Docs/VoiceControl.md

 Executing PowerShell Scripts by Voice
 =====================================
 Build your own voice assistant by voice recognition and response (VRR).
-It's so much fun and so comfortable, just give it a try 😊
+It's comfortable and so much fun, just give it a try 😊

 🔧 Installation